Guveren/Assignment2/README.md

 * A Resume *written in markdown*
 * Text Editor (*In this case, we will be using* Atom)
 * Github account
-  > * Sign into your gitHub account here [Sign in](https://github.com/login )using your gitHub account details.
+  > * Sign into your gitHub account here [GitHub Sign-in](https://github.com/login ) using your gitHub account details.
   > * If you do **NOT** have an account, you could create an account by signing up here [Join GitHub](https://github.com/join)

 * GitHub repository